v2-kaj/v2-kaj/README.md

 I'm Madalitso Muva, an undergrad IT student at Malawi University of Business and Applied Sciences (MUBAS) where I also work as a part-time assistant lecturer in Information Systems under the Dept of Continuing Education.
 I am also a visiting assistant lecturer at the National College of Information Technology (NACIT), Blantyre campus.

 ## Desired Field of Specialisation
-AI (implementation) using Machine and Deep learning models server applications for solving E-Business problems.
+AI (implementation) using Machine and Deep learning models.

 ## Courses I teach
 - Computer Programming